deramazesaa-web/Crytalline-Protocol/README.md

 2. **Oracle Synthesis:** Bridging the gap between the "Closed World" of axioms and the "Open World" of external information.
 3. **Privacy Shields:** Using the Axiom of Specification to hide elements of a set while proving the set's overall properties (Axiomatic Zero-Knowledge).

-## 4. Operational & Funding Status

-The author is currently operating as a "Digital Ghost" from a jurisdiction without physical address registries or formal legal recognition.

-### Engagement Model:
-I am not seeking traditional venture capital or "mentorship."
-I am offering the **Architectural Blueprint and Formal Verification Model** for integration into existing L1/L2 stacks or for independent synthesis.

-**Requirements for Technical Partnership:**
-1. **Financial Goal:** $[Insert Amount, e.g., 50,000]$ USDT for secure environment migration and hardware acquisition.
-2. **Technical Access:** Direct peer-to-peer review with senior cryptographers or formal verification engineers.

 **Contact (Encrypted):**
 * **ProtonMail:** [Your Email]
 * **Telegram/Session:** [Your Handle]